 ALL SCHOOL MEALS ARE FREE for

-Breakfast will be available to all students as they arrive at school.
-Breakfast kiosks will be positioned at all school entrances so students in elementary and high school can grab something to keep them going for the school day.
+Breakfast is available to all students as they arrive at school.
+Breakfast kiosks are positioned at all school entrances so students in elementary and high school can grab something to keep them going for the school day.

 Please contact us with questions.
-We are so happy to be serving students in person again.
+We are so happy to be serving ALL students.
 See our meal menus on the menu page of this website.

 Take Out School Meals

-For more information about pick up and ordering at MAUSD, Click here
+For more information about pick up and ordering at ANWSD or MAUSD please contact

 Please keep in touch.
 We want to hear from you about how your experience with school meals is going.
 We are going to work hard to make all of our programs meet the needs of students.
 We will tweek, change, and adapt as we go.
 Keep us in the loop.